Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 ### Sass variables

-#### Orange variables
+#### Boosted variables

-We define our meaningful variables for light and dark themes first.
+Our functional and supporting colors are defined for light and dark modes.

 <div class="row">
   <div class="col-md-6 col-lg-12 col-xl-6">